-- measurement of the temperature of the storage, together with an alarm when it increases. - level indication and/or high level alarm on the tank, liquid detection, - regular inspection and control of the plant.
+- measurement of the temperature of the storage, together with an alarm when it increases. - level indication and/or high-level alarm on the tank, liquid detection, - regular inspection and control of the storage facility, including alarms and interlocks systems

-The following features will reduce the effect of an incident :
+The following features will reduce the effect of an incident:

-- Adequate venting of the storage tank and its accessories, - Safety shower and eyebath in the vicinity, - Use of personal protective equipments, - Location on a concrete surface provided with a retention basin, - Safety distances between the storage tank and adjacent buildings, - Supply of water for dilution of any spillage, - Pre-planning of emergency response, together with appropriate training and practise exercises.
+- Adequate venting of the storage tank and its accessories, - Safety shower and eyebath in the vicinity, - Use of personal protective equipment, - Location on a concrete surface provided with a retention basin, - Safety distances between the storage tank and adjacent buildings, - Supply of water for dilution of any spillage, - Pre-planning of emergency response, together with appropriate training and practise exercises. - Display of the emergency response instructions